 Grandfather Clock Weights Description

 The Grandfather Clock Weights Description on this web page will cover what is meant by weights and their parts.
 Any part of the weight is available on its own.
 We also offer complete weights.
 If needing a complete clock weight, we need to determine what the appropriate weight is for the clock.
 This requires getting the information off of the back plate of the brass movement itself.
 This information will not be on any of the paperwork or clock case.
 Once the movement number is known, cross reference that with the weight chart.
-The other piece of information that you need is the diameter of the bob.
+The other piece of information that is needed is the diameter of the bob.
 The bob is the round disk at the bottom of the pendulum.

 The weight chart